conorh/admin_views/README.md

 A Rails generator to create admin scaffolding for a model.

-The generator is pretty 'opinionated', because I wrote this after I became tired of writing the same code over and over.
+The generator is pretty opinionated, because I wrote this after I became tired of writing the same code over and over.
 It expects that your admin controllers will reside under app/controllers/admin and use namespaced restful routes.
 It also expects a base admin controller named Admin::AdminController, but this is a single edit in the generated controller if you do not use that.